subspace/protocol-specs/docs/consensus/proof_of_time.md

 <Collapsible title="Note">
     We may want to accept the fork after this probabilistic verification passes, but eventually and asynchronously verify it fully.
 See discussion on time [here](https://forum.subspace.network/t/pot-verification-during-genesis-sync/1606).
-We don’t know if it’s [implementable](https://www.notion.so/Dilithium-PoT-Specification-4e17a6d5b03a4abea864ba2d0b97970e?pvs=21)
 </Collapsible>

 ### New Blocks